samrudhshenoy/Newtons-Playground/README - Newton's Playground.txt

 Instructions:
 - Set values for parameters on the side bar
-- Drag and drop elements from the side bar
+- Enter values to change the values for the world or add a new plane as an obstacle
 - Drag and drop ball to set it into motion

 Class List:
 - Main
-- DrawingSurface
+- Obstacle
-- Shape
+- Ball
-- Physics Shape
+- Force
-- Circle
+- World
-- Obstacle (abstract class)
+- MainScreenController
-        - Ramp
+- MenuScreenController
-        - Wall
+- ObjectAddedPanelController
-        - Platform
+- WorldEditorPanelController